1 - Overview

 Required

-• Already created values are not displayed in the list.
+• The generated value is not displayed in the list.

 • Select from HTTP, Cloud Function, PrivateLink

-Endpoint URLRequiredEnter endpoint URL when selecting HTTP type
+Endpoint URLRequiredEnter the endpoint URL when HTTP type is selected

-• An endpoint is a unique URL used by clients to access the API.
-Separate endpoints are created for each stage.
+• The endpoint is a unique URL that the client uses to access the API.
+Create a separate endpoint for each stage.
 Various types such as Regional, Edge-Optimized, Private, etc.

-• Region is provided as the current region and cannot be changed
+• The region is provided as the current region and cannot be changed

-• Enter using English letters, numbers, and special characters (-)
+• using English letters, numbers, and special characters (-) to input

-4. When information entry and selection is complete, click the Save button.
+4. When the information entry and selection are complete, click the Save button.

-• Once creation is complete, verify the created resource in the method list.
+• After creation is complete, check the created resource in the method list.

 • To delete a method, select the resource to delete from the list and click the Delete button.

-Methods can be created up to 7, one of each type.
-When created as Any, all types of methods are created.
+Methods can be created up to a maximum of 7, with one per type.
+When created as Any, all types of methods are generated.

 DELETEDelete resource

-OPTIONSRetrieve list of HTTP methods supported by the endpoint
+OPTIONSRetrieve the list of HTTP methods supported by this endpoint

-HEADRetrieve only headers without body (return only metadata without response body)
+HEADRetrieve only headers without a body (return only metadata, no response body)

-To reflect an API under development to the actual service environment, API deployment is required.
+To apply a developing API to the live service environment, API deployment is required.

-To deploy a created API, follow these steps:
+To deploy the generated API, follow these steps.

 1. Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-3. Click the Deploy API button on the Resource page.
-This will take you to the Deploy API popup window.
+3. Click the API Deployment button on the Resources page.
+It opens the API Deployment popup.

 • Enter or select the required information.